stanford-ppl/spatial/resources/AddingBackend.md

     * $TARGET_Area.csv - (Deprecated) Area models for Spatial IR nodes.
 * spatial/src/spatial/targets/ - Code that assures the Spatial compiler that your target is a real thing
-    * $VENDOR/$TARGET.scala - File that extends HardwareTarget and sets specific details about that target, such as DRAM burst width, resource limits (for DSE), and details about the host system (i.e. cpp vs surf host)
+    * $VENDOR/$TARGET.scala - File that extends HardwareTarget and sets specific details about that target, such as DRAM burst width, resource limits (for DSE), and details about the host system (i.e. cpp vs rogue host)
     * package.scala - Just add a lazy val for your target
 * spatial/src/spatial/codegen/ - Codegen rules for various backends.
 You may need to make edits in various places here to emit target specific code